NDevTK/cel/docs/deployment.md

   # Name of project
   name: 'my-test-gcp-project'

   # All assets will be created in this zone.
-The region is implicit.
+The region/location is implicit.
   zone: 'us-east1-b'
 }

 # Where the logs go.
 log_settings { admin_log: "admin" }

+# The GCS storage bucket and prefix to use.
+storage {
+  bucket: "my-test-gcp-bucket",
+  prefix: "/cel/test-lab"
+}

 # We only use one machine type in our examples
 machine_type {